 Grandmother discovers rare coin worth £100K in box of junk

-A rare vintage coin dismissed as ‘junk’ has been valued at more than £100,000
+A rare coin dismissed as ‘junk’ has been valued at more than £100,000

-The Rawlins’ Crown, discovered in an attic in Hull, is exceptionally rare.
+The Rawlins’ Crown, discovered in an attic in Hull, is an exceptionally rare coin.
 It was minted in 1644, during the reign of Charles I, and according to our experts, it’s one of only 100 ever made.

 The coin’s 69 year old owner, who wished to remain anonymous, said she kept it in a cardboard shoebox in a wardrobe for decades after her grandfather passed it down to her.